MapsPeople/docs/src/cms/index.md

 ##### App Configuration

-This page contains various settings, such as more memorable names for your API keys, App User Roles and App Categories.
+This page contains various settings, such as names for your API keys, App User Roles and App Categories.

 ![solution-details-app-title](/assets/cms/interface-overview/Solution_Details_App_Title.png)